District Policy Washington County School District Logo

 • Stakeholder Input, and

 Each component will be measured by one or more of the Multiple Lines of Evidence.
-The Summative Evaluation system shall align with the above four differentiated levels of performance:
+The Summative Evaluation system shall align with the above three differentiated levels of performance:

 3.5.3.3.
 The administrator responsible for an Educator's Summative Evaluation shall allow the Educator to make a written response to any part of the Summative Evaluation and attach the Educator's response to the evaluation.

 3.5.3.5.
-Administrators shall share and discuss summative ratings with career educators by April 1st of each year.
+Administrators shall share and discuss summative ratings with career educators by June 1st of a year when a summative evaluation is done as part of the four-year evaluation cycle.
 The evaluating administrator may conduct further Formative or Summative Evaluations throughout the school year and if needed hold a teacher conference, develop a performance improvement plan, a Plan of Assistance, or adjust the Summative Evaluation rating as needed.

 3.5.4.
 Summative Rating Review: